thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 --Useful data--

-* More than 12 chemical datasets for running practice analyses.
+* More than 12 chemical data sets for running practice analyses.
 * A phylogeny for >30,000 plant species, including nearly 30,000 angiosperms, >500 gymnosperms, nearly 500 pteridophytes, and 100 bryophytes (https://thebustalab.github.io/data/plant_phylogeny.newick).
 * A list of nearly 400,000 plant species as well as the families, orders, and phyla to which they belong (https://thebustalab.github.io/data/plant_species.csv).